StephenHuang3/RecipeBot/lambda_update_dynamodb/README.md

 deactivate

-4. Create the deployment package by compressing the contents of the venv/Lib/site-packages folder (for Windows) or venv/lib/python3.x/site-packages folder (for macOS/Linux) along with your lambda_function.py file.
+4. Create the deployment package by compressing the contents of the venv/Lib/site-packages folder (for Windows) or venv/lib/python3.x/site-packages folder (for macOS/Linux) along with the py script files.
 Make sure to compress the contents directly, not the folder itself.

 5. upload the zip file to your lambda function

+6. change the laambda handler to <file you are running>.lambda_handler

+7. run the scripts importcsv.py, createKeywords.py. you can start and stop createKeywords.py at any time. if there was an issue, run restartScan.py

+8. your database is now properly configured